Physicslibrary/Threejs-VR-Astronomical-Observatories/README.md

 <img src="images/1.jpg" width="640">

 The Canadian Hydrogen Intensity Mapping Experiment (CHIME) radio telescope is located in Penticton, British Columbia, Canada.
 Each telescope is a 100m x 20m cylindrical reflector.
-The grey-white columns approximated a person (1.8m tall).<br>
+The grey-white columns are 1.8m tall.<br>

 # Hardware